ghc/ghc/docs/users_guide/phases.rst

     and ``-dynhisuf`` are the counterparts of ``-o``, ``-osuf``, and ``-hisuf`` respectively, but applying to the dynamic compilation.

+.. ghc-flag:: -fexpose-all-symbols
+    :shortdesc: Produce symbols for all functions, including internal functions.
+    :type: dynamic
+    :category: codegen
+    :default: on

+    By default, GHC emits verbose symbol tables which include local symbols for module-internal functions.
+These can be useful for tools like :ref:`perf
+    <https://perf.wiki.kernel.org/>` but increase object file sizes.

+    :ghc-flag:`-fno-expose-all-symbols` suppresses all non-global symbol table
+    entries, resulting in smaller object file sizes at the expense of debuggability.

 .. _options-linker:

 Options affecting linking